 - A series of exposures of a bright star.
-The star should be centred in each of the instrument's data channels. - Master confidence map for the given passband - Channel table
+The star should be centred in each of the instrument's data channels. - Master flat and confidence map for the given passband - Master dark frame for the given exposure time - Channel table